SakibulMowla/work-in-progress/Bookmarks/The Clean Coder.md

 ### Test Driven Development:
 - GOTO is harmful
 - TDD works
-THE THREE LAWS OF TDD
+THE THREE LAWS OF TDD:
-i.
-You are not allowed to write any production code until you have first written a failing unit test ii.
-You are not allowed to write more of a unit test than is sufficient to fail—and not compiling is failing iii.
-You are not allowed to write more production code that is sufficient to pass the currently failing unit test
+  1. You are not allowed to write any production code until you have first written a failing unit test
+  2. You are not allowed to write more of a unit test than is sufficient to fail—and not compiling is failing
+  3. You are not allowed to write more production code that is sufficient to pass the currently failing unit test

 - the tests you write after the fact are defense.
 The tests you write first are offense

 ### Practicing: